MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/buy-fs.md

 For detailed information, see [Field Service pricing](https://dynamics.microsoft.com/field-service/pricing/) and the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=2090495).

-With Field Service version XXX in the 2023 release wave 2, the Field Service license also includes Dynamics 365 Guides and Dynamics 365 Remote Assist at no extra cost.
-The updated solution introduces a new setting for mixed reality apps that automatically adds permissions to the default security roles for Field Service.
-Admins can disable that setting to remove the added permissions.
+With Field Service version [XXX](tbd.md) in the 2023 release wave 2, the Field Service license also includes Dynamics 365 Guides and Dynamics 365 Remote Assist at no extra cost.
+The update automatically adds security roles for Guides and Remote Assist to users with default Field Service security roles.
+Admins can disable that setting to stop the automated role assignment for new users.
 For more information, see [Mixed Reality settings](configure-default-settings.md#mixed-reality-settings).

 ## Buy a Field Service subscription